realpython/members/README.md

 1. Users should be able to view their overall progress on the dashboard (based on read lessons)
 1. Users should be able to view a checkmark next to read chapters on the sidebar after all lessons have been read
 1. Users should be able to move from lesson to lesson within the single lesson view
+1. Users should be able to view lessons on the sidebar in the correct order

 **Admin**